rotaki/rotaki.github.io/index.md

 ---

-I am currently a third-year Ph.D. student in Computer Science at the University of Chicago under the mentorship of Prof. [Aaron J. Elmore](https://people.cs.uchicago.edu/~aelmore).
+I am currently a fourth-year Ph.D. student in Computer Science at the University of Chicago under the mentorship of Prof. [Aaron J. Elmore](https://people.cs.uchicago.edu/~aelmore).
 I work closely with Dr. [Goetz Graefe](https://scholar.google.com/citations?hl=en&user=pdDeRScAAAAJ&view_op=list_works&sortby=pubdate) as well.
 My research centers on database systems, with particular interests in developing workload and resource-adaptive query execution engines and transaction processing systems tailored for cloud-native databases.
 Additionally, I have a keen interest in query optimization, transaction processing, and indexing techniques.
 I am passionate about building efficient and scalable systems that can adapt to varying workloads and resource constraints.

 Prior to my doctoral studies at UChicago, I completed my Bachelor's degree in Aerospace Engineering at the University of Tokyo.